 In that sense, it’s encouraging that the European Commission now has a commissioner on demographic change, which we already had a conversation about while offering the results of the ESPON project to her.
 We talked about a silver deal being necessary next to the Green Deal already made on the European level, due to the scale of the change coming our way.

-So can the European Union help?
+Can the European Union provide assistance?

 I would not expect concrete actions from the European Union in the care sector but rather guidelines to make it the best sector possible from a European point of view.
 This entails dealing with technology, employment, innovation, and procurement, those fields where the EU has the competencies.